Overnight Oats are a healthy, delicious and easy way to have breakfast already made and waiting for you in the fridge.

 Why Oats are Good For You

 Oats are an extremely nutritious whole grain.
-First, because they are rich in soluble fibre, which helps to lower cholesteral and blood sugar levels, as well as promote a felling of fullness.
+First, because they are rich in soluble fiber, which helps to lower cholesterol and blood sugar levels, as well as promote a feeling of fullness.
 Secondly, oats are high in many vitamins and minerals, including B vitamins, iron, manganese, copper, magnesium, selenium, and phosphorus, all of which are important to overall health.
 Finally, oats are higher in protein than most other grains.

 Can Overnight Oats be Heated?

 Although they are delicious if you eat them cold from the fridge, yes, you can heat your oatmeal, if you prefer it warm.
 Just pop your jar into the microwave for a minute or two.